Compress PDF using PHP

 <!-- For conversions with the multiple file result please refer to this example: https://repl.it/@ConvertAPI/HTML-Form-with-multiple-file-result -->

-You can set up the advanced conversion parameters and test the conversion result online using our interactive demo tool.
-It will auto-generate the code snippet for you!
+You can try out advanced conversion parameters and test the conversion result online using our interactive demo tool.
+This tool will produce the same conversion output as if you were using the library from your solution, and it will auto-generate the code snippet for you!

 A detailed guide to compressing PDFs using PHP